 Having plowed through 2,100 pages on Washington in the previous three weeks, the prospect of biting off another 800+ pages so soon with Chernow’s biography was a bit daunting.
-However, my fears were soon allayed as I realized I was probably reading the best biography authored in modern times (perhaps ever) on Washington.
+However, my fears were soon eased as I realized I was probably reading the best biography of George Washington.

 Compellingly written in a fluid, articulate and descriptive style, Chernow’s book perfectly demonstrates his masterful storytelling skills.
-Although I didn’t note much previously undiscovered information about Washington, Chernow’s style of writing, the book’s nearly perfect pace and the conclusions he provided toward the end of the biography lent a complementary and invaluable voice to the many others which arrived before his pen was put to paper.
+I did not notice much new information about Washington’s life or character, but Chernow’s style of writing, the book’s nearly perfect pace and the conclusions he provides toward the end of the biography complement the enormous volume of previously-published works on Washington.

-What I particularly liked about this book was that Chernow’s manner of narrating almost made it seem this was the first time I’d read about Washington…despite this being my third cradle-to-grave walk through Washington’s life in about as many weeks.
+What I particularly liked was Chernow’s manner of narrating which almost made it seem this was the first time I’d read about Washington…despite this being my third cradle-to-grave sojourn through Washington’s life.
 Although it was difficult to avoid constantly drawing comparisons to the other biographies on Washington I’d just read, the outcome was, more often than not, favorable to Chernow.

 In only two areas did I feel a slight preference for Flexner’s earlier, more lengthy work.
 First, at about a thousand pages more weighty than “Washington: A Life,” Flexner’s four-volume series often provided more detail than Chernow could afford.
 Some of that detail, in hindsight, was helpful in forming a more robust, complete image of Washington and putting the reader fully inside Washington’s head, particularly relating to his closest personal relationships.

-To its great credit, however, I found in “Washington: A Life” so many perceptive, insightful or deeply clever observations that before many pages had passed, I re-started the book from the beginning, this time with a commitment to chronicling those passages which were particularly memorable or well-conceived.
+To its great credit, however, I found within “Washington: A Life” so many perceptive, insightful or deeply clever observations that before many pages had passed, I re-started the book from the beginning…this time with a commitment to chronicling those passages which were particularly memorable or well-conceived.
 I ended up with a collection of nearly two hundred of these special items to savor.